 The forcing figures come Lewis & Curry 2018.
 The estimate of the forcing resulting from a doubling of atmospheric CO2 (3.8 watts per square meter) also comes from that paper, for reasons of consistency.
 Since the forcing data series ends in 2016, that’s the last year for which Clisense can offer results.

 Lead author Nicholas Lewis kindly allowed me to use the forcing data for this app.
 He also offered useful input on how to handle the figures.

 At first sight it’s hard to know what several of the forcing labels mean.
 To get a better idea, I recommend reading both the Lewis & Curry paper and, if you have time, chapter 8 of the IPCC’s Fifth Assessment Report.

 The second source is the dataset kept by the Institute of Atmospheric Physics, also known as the Cheng series.
 In this case the data on ocean heat content go back to 1955, so the first year for which Clisense and estimate energy imbalance is 1956.
 I’m thankful to lead researcher Lijing Cheng for allowing the archival of the data in Google Drive.
 Here is his website and here is the actual data file Clisense uses.

-The Cheng series only covers warming down to a depth of 2000 meters.
+The Cheng and NOAA series only cover warming down to a depth of 2000 meters.
 To account for ocean heat uptake below that level, I add 0.07 watts per square meter from 1992 on.
 This follows the IPCC’s Assessment Report 5, which in page 264 (page 10 of this PDF) stated the believed rate of warming below 2000 meters was 35 terawatts.
 Notice that there is great uncertainty about this warming rate, and zero warming was assumed for the pre-1992 period.